-A very important reason for the poor results in 2018 is also the high price of fuel (the highest since 2014).
+A very important reason for the poor results in 2019 is also the high price of fuel (the second highest since 2014).
 DTS segment is the segment of fishing vessels with by far the highest fuel consumption per kilogram of catch, so fuel costs have a significant impact on the final economic situation of the segment.

-Vessels in the purse seins (PS) segment are no longer active, already for two years (also in 2019), as there is no occurrence of small pelagic fish in size that would be attractive for the market.
+Vessels in the purse seins (PS) segment are no longer active, already for three years, as there is no occurrence of small pelagic fish in size that would be attractive for the market.

-It needs to be emphasized that the analysed segments exploit available fish stocks in very low quantities, which results in low incomes, which hinders their profitability by itself.
+It needs to be emphasized that the analyzed segments exploit available fish stocks in very low quantities, which results in low incomes, which hinders their profitability by itself.

-7.5 Conclusion on balance by fleet segments assessed in accordance with the proposed indicators
+Conclusion on balance by fleet segments assessed in accordance with the proposed indicators